 One of these advantages comes from the use of different muscles and hip movements in inline skating.
-Players don’t have the same ability to glide in inline which promotes more active skating and endurance building.
+Inline skating doesn't stress your groin and your hip motions from when you're digging into the ice and trying to stop and start.
+Players also don’t have the same ability to glide in inline which promotes more active skating and endurance building.
 This in turn leads to players experiencing increased stamina when transitioning back to ice hockey.

-Roller Hockey is a well established sport with plenty of players crediting their success to Roller Hockey.
-Dylan Larkin, Dylan Strome, Jake Virtanen, and Kyle Connor, all players in the NHL, were players who grew up playing Roller Hockey.
+Roller Hockey is a well-established sport with plenty of players crediting their success to Roller Hockey.
+Dylan Larkin, Dylan Strome, Jack, Luke (Drafted NJ Devils), Quinn Hughes and Kyle Connor, all players in the NHL, were players who grew up playing Roller Hockey.
 Most notable is Patrick Maroon who to this day stays actively involved in Roller Hockey with his son Anthony playing Roller Hockey in the off season, and Patrick coaching his team at tournaments.
 In an interview Patrick Maroon stated that roller hockey helped him develop his hands, vision and create the ability to slow down the game of ice hockey.

 There are several local examples of high level ice hockey players playing inline hockey as well.
-Looking no further than 2017 WHL first overall draft pick Kaiden Ghule from Sherwood Park in an interview with the Prince Albert Raiders said “I’ve been playing it (inline) since I was about 11, just because it’s so fast paced and high intensity.”
+Looking no further than 2017 WHL first overall draft pick Kaiden Ghule (Now with Montreal Canadians) from Sherwood Park in an interview with the Prince Albert Raiders said “I’ve been playing it (inline) since I was about 11, just because it’s so fast paced and high intensity.”